 The ignition lockout system will disable the extend function while the vehicle ignition key is in the On position.
-With this feature, the awning will only extend when the vehicle ignition key is in the Off position.
-The awning can retract anytime regardless of the ignition key position.
+With this feature, the Awning will only extend when the vehicle ignition key is in the Off position.
+The Awning can retract anytime regardless of the ignition key position.

-For complete operating instructions, features, safety precautions, and maintenance care, refer to the awning manufacturer's information provided in your InfoCase.
+For complete operating instructions, features, safety precautions, and maintenance care, refer to the Awning manufacturer's user guide provided in your InfoCase.